Yui-H8/Datacamp/AI_Prompt Engineering with the OpenAI API.md

     Here are some effective conversation starters for networking events:

     1. **Industry Insights**: "What trends are you seeing in our industry right now?
 Any exciting developments?"
     2. **Event Experience**: "Have you attended this event before?
 What do you think of it so far?"
     3. **Personal Projects**: "What are you currently working on that you're passionate about?"
     4. **Professional Journey**: "How did you get started in your field?
 What has your career path been like?"
     5. **Challenges and Solutions**: "What’s the biggest challenge you’ve faced in your work lately, and how did you overcome it?"
     6. **Tech and Tools**: "Are there any tools or technologies you find indispensable in your work?"
     7. **Learning Opportunities**: "Have you taken any interesting courses or trainings recently that you'd recommend?"
     8. **Networking Goals**: "What do you hope to gain from this event?
 Any specific connections you're looking to make?"
     9. **Books and Resources**: "Have you read any good books or articles lately that have influenced your work?"
     10. **Future Trends**: "Where do you see our industry heading in the next few years?"
     11. **Unusual Ice Breakers**: "If you could have dinner with anyone in the industry, who would it be and why?"
     12. **Passion Projects**: "Outside of work, what hobbies or passions do you pursue?"
     Using these starters can help you engage in meaningful conversations and build valuable connections.

+### Creating the get_response() function
+* Create a request to the chat.completions endpoint inside the get_response() function.
+* Try out the function with a prompt that asks the model to write a poem about ChatGPT.